qinguorui2001/tp/docs/UserGuide.md

 ### Marking an assignment with deadline as done: `a-done`

-Marks a specified assignment's deadline of a person as done in the address book.
+Marks a specified assignment's deadline of a person as done.

 Format: `a-done n/NAME INDEX`